MateusRodriguesCosta/gift-card-api/docs/use-cases.md

 - PCI DSS is an industry-standard to ensure security in card-based applications.

+### ✅ Publish important events

+- On credit and debit operations the app publish a topic to a message broker.

 ### 🔁 Bulk Operations

 - Each card must have a valid code, balance, and status.